 However, no matter how far you advance along the path of independence, you’ll never completely emancipate yourself from the influence of others.
 This influence can be deliberate, such as when your boss assigns you a task, or it may be more discreet, like when they subtly use compliments to try and reinforce your motivation and behavioral style.

 One day, a little boy named Luis came home from school really upset.
 His mother, seeing his distress, asked him what was wrong.
 Luis told her sadly that his classmates had told him that he was useless because he hadn’t known how to solve a problem that his teacher had put on the blackboard.

-At night, while they had dinner, his mother asked him if he’d talked to the pineapple.
+At night, while they had dinner, his mother asked him if he’d talked to the pinecone.
 Louis told her yes.
-The next Saturday, his mother told him that he had to pick up the same pineapple, but this time he should say nice things to it.
+The next Saturday, his mother told him that he had to pick up the same pinecone, but this time he should say nice things to it.
 Luis did so and, once again, afterward, his mother quizzed him.

-More specifically, this time she asked if he’d noticed any difference between the pineapple on the two Saturdays.
+More specifically, this time she asked if he’d noticed any difference between the pinecone on the two Saturdays.
 The boy told her no.